bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 `npm install knex sqlite3`

-We've seen how to use manually create a config object to get started with Knex, but the best practice is to use the following command:
+We’ve seen how to use manually create a config object to get started with Knex, but the best practice is to use the following command:

     knex init

-Or, if Knex isn't globally installed:
+Or, if Knex isn’t globally installed:

     npx knex init